Dsouza9/windtunnel/README.md

 or produced twice or more.
 This I beleive is due to button bounce which I tried to counter.
 Then there is the issue with pressing "0" on the keypad.
 The code to produce a "0" is...fubar'ed.
 "0" is used as a condition else where in the code and when pressed it will print 8 times, stop, print 8 times, stop, repeat.
 But, good news.
 By pressing "A" you can clear the display.
 But only for the first line :) As you can see there is a lot of clean up to do.
+This is mainly due to time contraints expereinced and COVID-19.
+And possibly because we weren't the best coders :) (that is more likely the case).

-Additionally, for PWM operation, PB1 or PB2 or both needs to be open but it is currently occupied by the LCD, this is a simple code change I might do in the next day.
-If not, change this pin location to C4/5 or whatever else is open that you are sure you don't need to use for something else.
+Additionally, for PWM operation, PB1 or PB2 or both needs to be open but it is currently occupied by the LCD.
+This is a simple code change I might do in the next day.
+If not, change this pin location to PC4/5 or whatever else is open that you are sure you don't need to use for something else.
+As ususal, refer to the microcontrollers datasheet for info as well as your ECE 263 notes: